yangshun/cs3217-problem-sets-writeup/public/ps/PS1/PS1.md

 1.3 Fill in app details as shown here.
 You will be prompted to save your project to disk after this step. **Note**: It is important to keep the company identifier as `nus.cs3217` in order for you to run the app on your device.

-**Objective-C versus Swift:** Here in the dropdown menu you can choose between either Objective-C, the traditional programming language used by Apple, or Swift.
+**Objective-C versus Swift:** Here in the dropdown menu you can choose between either Objective-C, the programming language maintained by Apple for quite some time, and the newly announced multi-paradigm language, Swift.
 We will show you the instructions for creating this project in both languages.
 In the following diagram, the result is shown if we selected **Swift**.
 Select **Objective-C** if you want to do this project in Objective-C.

 ![Swift.
 When you are done with the above steps, you should be looking at this page that summaries your app info.](/ps/ps1/img/1-4-1.png)